CulturalMe/meteor-slingshot/README.md

 `AWSSecretAccessKey` String or Function (**required**) - Can also be set in `Meteor.settings`.
 If it is a function, there are no arguments and the key (a string) is returned.

-`AWSSessionToken` String or Function (optional) - Session token included in temporary security credentials.
-If it is a function, there are no arguments and the token (a string) is returned.
+`AWSSessionToken` Function (optional) - Takes no arguments and returns the session token from temporary security credentials (a string).

 #### Google Cloud Storage